BharathiVetukuri/TimeSeriesFoundationModels_ResearchOutlook/README.md

 ---

-## 🧠 Project Summary
+## Project Summary

 Foundation models have revolutionized NLP and vision.
-This work explores their emerging applications in **time series analysis**, comparing:
+This work explores their emerging applications in **Time Series Analysis**, comparing:

 - Foundation models trained **from scratch** (e.g., TimeGPT, TimesFM)
 - Adapted **LLMs** using embedding-visible and text-visible paradigms